ShaheenHossain/eagle-12.1/doc/reference/data.rst

 Structure
 =========

-The main way to define data in Eagle ERP is via XML data files: The broad structure of an XML data file is the following:
+The main way to define data in Eagle is via XML data files: The broad structure of an XML data file is the following:

 * Any number of operation elements within the root element ``eagle``